hoangnguyendev19/shopping-cart-web/README.md

-### Shopping Cart Website
+# Shopping Cart Websites

+## Description
-### This is a web application that allows fashion girls to browse and purchase clothing and accessories from an online store.
+This is a web application that allows fashion girls to browse and purchase clothing and accessories from an online store.
 The application is built using Java, Servlet/JSP, JDBC, and MySQL database.

-### Features
+## Features

-###  User Pages
+####  User Pages

 - User authentication and registration
 - User can view their profile and update their information